rethinkdb/horizon-docs/getting-started.md

 * `src` is for source files for your build system.
 This isn't a convention you have to follow; Horizon doesn't touch anything in this directory.
 * `dist/index.html` is a sample file.
 You'll replace this as you develop your application, but there's enough in it to verify that Horizon is installed and working.
 * `.hz/config.toml` is a [TOML][] configuration file for the Horizon server.
+* `.hz/schema.toml` is the default schema file.
+This creates one group, `admin`, and a ruleset for that group, `carte_blanche`, allowing members to execute any query.
+(By default *only* this group has database access in production!
+Read [permissions][perm] for more details.)
+* `.hz/secrets.toml` stores authentication options for the application.

+**Note:** In Horizon 1.x, authentication options were stored in `config.toml`.

 [TOML]: https://github.com/toml-lang/toml